PhilSA/Trove/com.trove.statemachines/Documentation~/advanced.md

 ## State machines as Coroutines

 A coroutine is, essentially, a state machine.
-It's a thing that updates, but the update logic goes through different "states" separated by `yeild` statements.
+It's a thing that updates, but the update logic goes through different "states" over time.

 For example, consider this Coroutine that makes something rotate towards a target, then wait 1s once it has started facing the target, then do some action:
 ```cs